-The 2013-14 season will be the 48th year that University Arena has served as home for Lobo hoops.
+The 2014-15 season will be the 49th year that WisePies Arena has served as home for Lobo hoops.
 The first game was played Dec.
 1, 1966, with New Mexico defeating Abilene Christian, 62-53.
-A total of 825 games have been played overall.
-The Lobos have come away the victor in 674 of those, good for a stunning .817 winning percentage.
+A total of 840 games have been played overall.
+The Lobos have come away the victor in 687 of those, good for a stunning .818 winning percentage.

-What is even more impressive about UNM's home court is that over 12 million fans have flocked into this sunken edifice to see their beloved Lobos play basketball.
-The exact figure stands at 12,728,952.
-The Lobos have averaged an astounding 15,427 fans the past 46 years.
+What is even more impressive about UNM's home court is that nearly 13 million fans have flocked into this sunken edifice to see their beloved Lobos play basketball.
+The exact figure stands at 12,728,952 prior to the 2014-15 season.
+The Lobos have averaged an astounding 15,425 fans the past 48 years.

 UNM hosted the NCAA Championship in 1983, won by North Carolina State over Houston, the 1968, '78, '92 and 2000 West Regional, the 1985 and 1996 West Region First and Second Rounds, and 1988 McDonald's High School All-American basketball game.
 The NCAA Men's First and Second Rounds were here in 2002 followed by the Women's First and Second Rounds and the Midwest Regional in 2003.
 UNM hosted the women's first and second rounds in 2004, 2008 and in 2011, followed by the men's Albuquerque Regional in 2005, the West Regional for the women's tournament in 2006 and the 2012 men's second and third rounds .

 The Pit underwent a massive upgrade and expansion that was completed in time for the 2010-11 season that included $60 million of improvements.
-Among the improvements were new luxury suites and club level seating, upgraded lower bowl seating, two end zone video boards, ribbon boards, a unique graphics package showcasing the history of Lobo basketball and UNM athletics, upgraded concessions area, the new Lobo Den Store, and a remodeled concourse.
+Among the improvements were the U.S. Bank club/suites level seating, upgraded lower bowl seating, two end wall video boards, ribbon boards, a unique graphics package showcasing the history of Lobo basketball and UNM athletics, upgraded concessions area, the new Lobo Den Store, and a remodeled concourse.
 NBA locker rooms were added for both the men's and women's teams along with a player's lounge.

 A new practice facility and coaches' offices for UNM men's and women's basketball was completed in April 2006.
 The new practice facility is named the Rudy Davalos Basketball Center after former UNM athletics director Rudy Davalos.